-- 7.1 The object of the company is to assist disadvantaged communities and individuals through humanitarian aid projects. - 7.2 To achieve this object, the company may, without limitation: - (a) work with Rotary Foundation, Rotary Districts, Clubs and Rotarians to deliver humanitarian aid; - (b) deliver overseas aid activities in partnership with in-country organisations, based on principles of cooperation, mutual respect and shared accountability; - (c) provide direct relief of such poverty, sickness, suffering, distress, misfortune, disability, destitution, or helplessness as arouses compassion in the community; - (d) provide money for the relief (including relief by way of assistance to re-establish a community) of people in Australia in distress as a result of a disaster; - deliver activities that protect and enhance all aspects of the natural surroundings affecting communities and individuals (such as air and water quality, waste minisuction, soil conservation, and promotion of ecologically sustainable development principles); - (f) deliver activities that advance education and educational outcomes (such as the provision of scholarships, supporting research, establishing and maintaining schools, provision of training and provision of equipment and facilities); - (g) act as trustee of any trust and manage any public fund of which the purpose relates to the object in rule 7.1; and - (h) do all things incidental or conducive to the attainment of the objects in rule 7.1.
+- 7.1 The objects of the company are, both in Australia and in developing nations: - (a) to assist disadvantaged communities and individuals through humanitarian projects; and - (b) to protect and enhance all aspects of the natural environment. - 7.2 To achieve these objects, the company may, without limitation: - (a) work with Rotary Foundation, Rotary Districts, Clubs and Rotarians to deliver humanitarian projects; - (b) deliver overseas aid activities in partnership with in-country organisations, based on principles of cooperation, mutual respect and shared accountability; - (c) provide direct relief of such poverty, sickness, suffering, distress, misfortune, disability, destitution, or helplessness as arouses compassion in the community; - (d) provide money for the relief (including relief by way of assistance to re-establish a community) of people in Australia in distress as a result of a disaster; - (e) deliver activities that protect and enhance all aspects of the natural environment (such as air and water quality, waste minimisation, soil conservation, protection and restoration of land, coastal, marine and freshwater resources and promotion of ecologically sustainable development principles); - (f) deliver activities that advance education and educational outcomes (such as the provision of scholarships, supporting research, establishing and maintaining schools, provision of training and provision of equipment and facilities); - (g) deliver activities that align with Rotary International's focus areas for service projects from time to time: - (h) act as trustee of any trust and manage any public fund of which the purpose relates to RAWCS Constitution the objects in clause 7.1; and

+(i) do all things incidental or conducive to the attainment of the objects in clause 7.1.